Top 75+ Manual Testing Interview Questions and Answers for Freshers & Experienced

 Black-Box Testing, also known as specification-based testing, analyses the functionality of a software/application without knowing much about the internal structure/design of the item.
 The purpose of this testing is to check the system’s functionality as a whole to ensure that it works correctly and meets user demands.
 Various black-box testing techniques are:

-White-Box Testing also known as structure-based testing, requires a profound knowledge of the code as it includes testing of some structural part of the application.
-The purpose of this testing is to enhance security, check the flow of inputs/outputs through application and to improve design and usability.
+White-Box Testing, also known as structure-based testing, requires a profound knowledge of the code as it includes testing of some structural part of the application.
+The purpose of this testing is to enhance security, check the flow of inputs/outputs through the application, and improve design and usability.
 Various white-box testing techniques are:

 Experienced-based testing is all about discovery, investigation, and learning.
 The tester constantly studies and analyzes the product and accordingly applies his skills, traits, and experience to develop test strategies and test cases to perform necessary testing.
 Various experience-based testing techniques are:

-Top-Down – Testing happens from top to bottom.
-That is, high-level modules are tested first, and after that low-level modules.
+Top-Down—Testing happens from top to bottom.
+That is, high-level modules are tested first, followed by low-level modules.
 Lastly, the low-level modules are incorporated into a high-level state to guarantee the framework is working as it is expected to.

-Bottom-UpTesting happens from base levels to high-up levels.
-The lowest level modules are tested first and afterward high-level state modules.
+Bottom-Up—Testing happens from base levels to high-up levels.
+The lowest-level modules are tested first, followed by high-level state modules.
 Lastly, the high-level state modules are coordinated to a low level to guarantee the framework is filling in as it has been proposed to.

 FeaturesSmoke TestingSanity Testing